RENCI-NRIG/X-CITE/theme5/CF100/domain-metadata-standards.md

 column is conductance, it's an electronic measure, it's related to resistance, and here is how".
-It's a lot of work, but luckily for us most of it has been done and we can reuse it - Resource Definition Framework (RDF).
+It's a lot of work, but luckily for us most of it has been done and we can reuse it - Resource Definition Framework (RDF) is made for this job.
 We'll talk more about this in a later section.

 ### Reusable